danfuzz/samizdat/doc/library-guide/core.Peg/PegRepeat.md

 ---------------------

 An instance of this class is a parser rule which matches another rule multiple times, yielding a list of resulting matches.
-If `optMinSize*` is specified, then this rule fails unless the size of the yielded list is at least as given.
-If `optMaxSize*` is specified, then this rule will only ever match at most that many repetitions.
+Instances have a minimum number of repetitions and an *optional* maximum number of repetitions.
+If the maximum number of repetitions is not specified, then there is no limit.

 <br><br>
 ### Class Method Definitions

-#### `class.new(rule, optMinSize?, optMaxSize?) -> :PegRepeat`
+#### `class.new(rule, minSize, optMaxSize?) -> :PegRepeat`

 Creates an instance of this class.
+The constructed instance requires at least `minSize` repetitions of the target `rule` in order for this instance to succeed at parsing.
+If `optMaxSize*` is specified, then this instance immediately succeeds as soon as it parses that many repetitions.

 #### `class.newOpt(rule) -> :PegRepeat`